March 2020

 How did having an internship set me up for future success?

-4. Self evaluation by intern will be emailed to intern at end of internship.
+4. Self-evaluation by intern will be emailed to intern at end of the internship.

-5. Supervisor’s evaluation of intern will be emailed to supervisor at end of internship.
+5. Supervisor’s evaluation of intern will be emailed to supervisor at end of the internship.

 Considering an internship?
-An internship can count toward the three required experiential credits in a business concentration.
+For an undergraduate business student, an internship can count toward the three required experiential credits in a business concentration.
 An internship is an experience that allows a student to apply academic knowledge and skills – while learning new knowledge and skills – within a professional work environment.

 Here are a few reminders about internships for credit and two options for registration.